Is It Normal to Have a Curved Penis?

 It’s possible.
 In a little more than 10% of men who first notice a bend in their penis, it will get straighter on its own over time.
 But it’s much more likely that the curve will get worse before the condition levels off, which could take a year or more.

 Why Do My Erections Hurt?

 The penis has two chambers that fill with blood to make an erection.
 Each chamber is covered in a strong, stretchy sheath.
 Damage to this sheath is thought to cause inflammation that leads to scar tissue.
 The inflammation may make erections painful.
 The good news: The pain doesn't last.
 It usually disappears once healing from the injury is complete.

 How Can I Show My Doctor the Problem?

 Bring in photos of your erect penis.
 A doctor can usually diagnose Peyronie’s disease by looking at the photos, asking you questions about your symptoms and any injuries you recall, and feeling for scar tissue.

 Can It Be Fixed?

 If Peyronie’s disease is causing painful sex or if the curve makes it tough to have sex, see your doctor, who may refer you to a urologist.
-Treatments include oral medicines, penile injections, and surgery.
+Treatments include oral medicines, penile injections, extracorporeal shock wave therapy (for penile pain), or surgery.

 Pills or injections in your penis are usually the first treatment your doctor will try.
 If neither of these help and you continue to have a hard time having sex, you may need surgery.